uasolo/easyNet_data/Models/Shunted-SCM/README.txt

 INSTRUCTIONS
 The original SCM is available from the standard easyNet installation.
 The modified SCM described in Simulation 2 in the paper, here called Shunted-SCM, is available in this folder.
+IMPORTANT: in order to let easyNet run the model correctly, copy the main Shunted-SCM folder in $EASYNET_HOME/Models, where $EASYNET_HOME is the top directory of easyNet, i.e. where you start the program (e.g. on Windows, where the file easyNet.exe is located).

 From easyNet, load the model script Shunted-SCM.eNm, which will load the right vocabulary and will set the parameters as described in the paper.

 Fig. 1 and 5 can be obtained by simply running a 'present' trial on the words